Ear2Earth User Guide

 7.2 Selecting the Scale

-The 'Tessitura' represents the musical range that will be played.
+The 'Register' represents the musical range that will be played.
 The options range from as high as soprano to as low as bass.
+The register is ideal for users who want to modify the pitch range of their music.

 7.4 Selecting the Sound Type